Charles Palmer (journalist): Politics

 Palmer's former career as a Parliamentary reporter had given him a taste for political affairs and his association with Horatio Bottomley provided him an opportunity to become involved in political activity in his own right.
-In 1919, the sitting Liberal MP for the Shropshire seat of The Wrekin, Sir Charles Henry died causing a by-election.
+In 1919, the sitting Coalition Liberal MP for the Shropshire seat of The Wrekin, Sir Charles Henry died causing a by-election.
 Henry had been returned unopposed at the 1918 general election as a supporter of the Coalition government of David Lloyd George but by 1920 the tide was turning against the coalition.
-The government had lost six Parliamentary by-elections since March 1919, three to the Independent Liberals and three to Labour.
+The government had lost six Parliamentary by-elections since March 1919, three to the Liberals and three to Labour.

 Although forced out of Parliament through bankruptcy in 1912, Bottomley had come back as an Independent in his old seat of Hackney South in 1918.
 He formed the Independent Parliamentary Group and sensed the growing unpopularity of the Coalition and the reluctance of many working men and women to give wholehearted support to a Labour Party still feared as introducing the novelty of socialism to British politics.
 Bottomley knew from his own brand of populist, jingoistic, politics that, as Palmer put it, "there is an immense body of sound opinion in the working classes which ranges itself on the side of King and Constitution."
 In this climate, Bottomley understood that here was an opportunity to try add create a new third force in Parliament, anticipating the upsurge of opinion which was to produce good results for Anti-Waste candidates in the coming months.
 He persuaded Palmer to stand for election in The Wrekin and in a three-cornered contest against a Coalition Liberal and a Labour candidate, Palmer – without the advantages of local organisation or local connections and strongly supported by Bottomley himself – won a stunning and unexpected victory.
 He topped the poll with 9,267 votes, (40.7% of the poll), a majority of 538 over Labour's Charles Duncan who received 8,729 votes (38.4%).
 The Coalition candidate, John Bayley, who had been closely associated with the previous MP and was well known locally as principal of Wellington College could only come in a poor third place with 4,750 votes (20.9%).

 Palmer took on the representation of the Actor's Association, a forerunner of Equity, during his brief time in Parliament.